ubuntu/ubuntu-project-docs/docs/howto/common-issues.rst

    from upstream is complex compared to an ideal minimal fix, expect push-back on this point.

-   -  You may take the position that you're more confident in upstream's fix than your own ability to create a minimal patch.
-However, that only applies in the context of upstream's patch base, and not necessarily ours.
+   -  You may take the position that you're more confident in an upstream fix than your own ability to create a minimal patch.
+However, that only applies in the context of upstream patch base, and not necessarily ours.
 The minimal fix is the easier of the two options to review, and it is our default policy position that the minimal fix is preferable.